On this page

 How Enrich Works (4 Phases)

 Phase 1: Analyze (free).
-Wire builds an amendment brief for each page using only local data: GSC keywords, BM25 semantic scoring, keyword routing.
+Wire builds an amendment brief for each page using only local data: search keywords, BM25 semantic scoring, keyword routing.
 No API calls.
 This phase identifies what each page is missing and what specific changes to make.

 Phase 2: Filter and Report.
-Pages that are blocked (pending merge or differentiate), recently touched (within 28 days), lacking GSC data, or empty are skipped.
+Pages that are blocked (pending merge or differentiate), recently touched (within 28 days), lacking search data, or empty are skipped.
 Wire reports how many pages are actionable and suggests new pages to create for keywords that do not fit any existing page.

 Phase 3: Research (web search).
 For pages that need content on new keywords, Wire runs targeted web searches, maximum 3 keywords per page to control cost.
 Results feed into the improvement prompt.